webpy/webpy.github.com/cookbook/mod_wsgi-apache.md

 # Webpy + Apache with mod_wsgi

-The following steps was tested on Apache-2.2.3 (Red Hat Enterprise Linux 5.2, x86_64), mod_wsgi-2.0.
+The following steps were tested on Apache-2.2.3 (Red Hat Enterprise Linux 5.2, x86_64), mod_wsgi-2.0.

 Note: